-In April 2018, the Montana Land Information Advisory Council (MLIAC) approved the Montana State Library as the state lead for collecting and storing elevation data.
-The Montana Land Information Plan 2019/2020 identifies development of a statewide lidar plan as a fiscal year 2019 priority for the development of high-resolution elevation data.
+In April 2018, the Montana Land Information Advisory Council (MLIAC) approved the Montana State Library as the Montana Spatial Data Infrastructure (MSDI) Elevation Theme Steward.
+The Montana Land Information Plan State Fiscal Year 2019 identifies development of a statewide lidar plan as a priority for elevation theme development.

 The purpose of the Montana Lidar Plan is to provide recommendations for the collection, maintenance, and dissemination of lidar data in Montana.
-The goal of the plan is statewide lidar coverage by the end of 2023, which aligns with the U.S. Geological Survey's goal for nationwide lidar coverage.
-Most importantly, the plan creates an avenue for state, local, and tribal entities to acquire lidar data through partnerships and coordination with the Montana Elevation Working Group (MEWG) and the Montana State Library.
+Importantly, the plan creates an avenue for state, local, and tribal entities to acquire lidar data through partnerships and coordination with the Montana Elevation Working Group (MEWG) and the Montana State Library.
+The desired outcome of this plan is statewide lidar coverage by the end of 2023.
+This is in line with the U.S. Geological Survey's goal of nationwide lidar coverage.

-To date, most lidar acquisitions in Montana have been a piecemeal approach.
-Instead, lidar should be collected in a systematic way and strive for partnerships, cost-sharing, maximizing potential use, and collection over large expanses.
+To date, most lidar acquisitions in Montana have been focused on individual projects rather than targeting a larger goal of statewide lidar coverage.
+In order to get the best return on this large investment, lidar should be collected in a systematic way and strive for partnerships, cost-sharing, maximizing potential use, and collection over large expanses.
 Countywide collection is recommended as the preferred geographic unit for future acquisition planning.